| | |

 Photography Hotspots

-Pro Tips: Bring a variety of lenses, pack for rapidly changing weather, and shoot during golden/blue hours for magic light.
+Pro tips: Bring multiple lenses, pack for all weather, and shoot during golden/blue hours for best light.

 Atlantic puffin on a cliff in Elliston, Newfoundland, near one of the largest puffin colonies in North America.